Sebastian Bach: Give 'Em Hell and touring (2013–2023)

+Child Within the Man (2023–present)

+In 2023, Bach competed in season ten of The Masked Singer as "Tiki".
+He was eliminated in "I Wanna Rock" alongside Ginuwine as "Husky".
+Also in December 2023, he released his first new song in nearly ten years, "What Do I Got to Lose?"

+In March 2024, Bach announced his forthcoming album, Child Within the Man.
+It was released on May 10, 2024.

 Personal life

 At one time, Bach lived in Red Bank, New Jersey.
 In August 2011, his New Jersey home was damaged by Hurricane Irene and declared uninhabitable.
 Several Kiss and Skid Row artifacts (including Skid Row master tapes) were in the house, but none were damaged.
-His father's art, comic books, and the Kiss gargoyles from their 1979 tour were also salvaged.
+His father's art, comic books and the Kiss gargoyles from their 1979 tour were also salvaged.

 In the mid-1980s, Bach began dating Maria Aquinar.
 The couple had a son, Paris, in 1988.
-Bach and Aquinar married in July 1992 and had another son, London, in 1994 and a daughter, Sebastiana, born in 2007.
+Bach and Aquinar married in July 1992 and had another son, London, in 1994 and a daughter, Sebastiana, in 2007.
 Bach and Aquinar split up in April 2010.

 In December 2010, Bach began dating model Minnie Gupta.
 They were engaged in April 2012 but ended their engagement in late 2014.

 On December 28, 2014, Bach became engaged to Suzanne Le after two months of dating.
-They married in August 2015 and currently live in Los Angeles.
+They married in August 2015 and lived in Los Angeles for nearly a decade.
+The couple currently resides in Las Vegas.

 On July 13, 2017, Bach underwent "singing-related" hernia surgery.
 He started to recover a month later and then explained that the operation was needed, "because [he] literally screamed [his] guts out."

+Bach endorsed Kamala Harris in the 2024 US presidential election.